etamme/federated-sip/README.md

 Installation
 ----------------------

+Federated-SIP has been updated to use ansible.
+Ansible allows you to manage remote hosts without needing to install any client software on the remote servers.

 - ```apt-get install ansible``` or ```yum install ansible``` on your local machine.
 - ```cp hosts.sample  hosts``` and edit to include your servers domain or ip.
 - run ```ansible-playbook -i hosts federated-sip.yml --extra-vars="firstrun=true"```